RWTH workshop contents

 - Different cultural expectations of leadership and supervision

-- Different cultural meanings of contracts and "trust"
+- Different cultural meanings and expectations of a "good relationship"

 Day 2